Mrosa99/ElectronicBook/README.md

 ## Features

-- **User Registration and Authentication**: Secure user accounts with username and hashed password storage.
+- **User Registration and Authentication**:
+  - Secure user accounts with username and hashed password storage.
+- **Library Management**:
-- **Library Management**: A comprehensive collection of books with details including title, author, publication year, price, and direct links for access.
+  - A comprehensive collection of books with details including title, author, publication year, price, and direct links for access.
+- **Order Placement**:
-- **Order Placement**: Users can purchase books, with order details recorded for future reference.
+  - Users can purchase books, with order details recorded for future reference.
-- **Data Security**: Passwords are stored using SHA-256 hashing for enhanced security.
+- **Data Security**:
+  - Passwords are stored using SHA-256 hashing, ensuring that the application never stores actual passwords.
+During login, the entered password is hashed and compared to the stored hash for verification, enhancing security against data breaches.
+- **User Account Management**:
+  - Users can change their username and password securely.
+The application prompts for confirmation before making any changes, ensuring that accidental alterations are minimized.
+After confirming the change, users receive feedback on the status of their request (e.g., "Username Changed" or "Password Changed").
+- **Account Deletion**:
+  - Users have the ability to delete their accounts through a simple confirmation process.
+Once the deletion is confirmed, the account is permanently removed from the database, and users are notified of the successful action with a message stating "Account Deleted".
+This feature enhances user control over their data within the application.

 ## Technologies Used